algosup/2022-2023-project-5-algorithmics-Team-3/specs/technical/technical-specifications.md

 #### Context

-Krug Champagne (part of LVMH) is building a new winery and needs a software solution for their blending process.
+Krug Champagne[^1] (part of LVMH) is building a new winery and needs a software solution for their blending process.
 The traditional method for making champagne involves several complex steps, and blending is a critical step in creating a consistent flavor profile.
 The challenge is to blend large quantities of wine in the right proportions while minimizing the number of steps to produce the closest result to the formula.
 The software solution will need to leverage the 330 tanks of various sizes and a system of pumps and pipes that can connect any tank with any other tank.

 #### Goals